-The LM22676 series of regulators are monolithic integrated circuits which provide all of the active functions for a stepdown (buck) switching regulator capable of driving up to 3A loads with excellent line and load regulation characteristics.
+The LM22673 series of regulators are monolithic integrated circuits which provide all of the active functions for a stepdown (buck) switching regulator capable of driving up to 3A loads with excellent line and load regulation characteristics.
 High efficiency (>90%) is obtained through the use of a low ON-resistance N-channel MOSFET.
 The series consists of a fixed 5V output and an adjustable version.

-The SIMPLE SWITCHER® concept provides for an easy to use complete design using a minimum number of external components and National's WEBENCH® design tool.
-National's WEBENCH® tool includes features such as external component calculation, electrical simulation, thermal simulation, and Build-It boards for easy design-in.
+The SIMPLE SWITCHER® concept provides for an easy to use complete design using a minimum number of external components and National's Webench® design tool.
+National's Webench® tool includes features such as external component calculation, electrical simulation, thermal simulation, and Build-It boards for easy design-in.
 The switching clock frequency is provided by an internal fixed frequency oscillator which operates at 500 kHz.
-The LM22676 series also has built in thermal shutdown, current limiting and an enable control input that can power down the regulator to a low 25 μ A quiescent current standby condition.
+The LM22673 series also has built in thermal shutdown and current limiting.
+The current limit threshold can be adjusted using an external resistor.
+An adjustable soft-start feature is provided by selecting an appropriate external soft-start capacitor.